kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

     1. Deploy a cluster with the `InPlacePodVerticalScalingMemoryBackedVolumes` feature gate disabled.
     2. Create a Pod with a memory-backed `emptyDir` volume configured with a static `sizeLimit: 128Mi`.
     3. Enable the feature gate and restart the control plane and Kubelet components.
     4. Submit a dynamic resize request targeting `256Mi`.
-Verify that the Kubelet successfully remounts the `tmpfs` filesystem, the host mount reflects `256Mi` via `df`, and the Pod status reports `256Mi` under `VolumeStatus.EmptyDir.SizeLimit`.
+Verify that the Kubelet successfully remounts the `tmpfs` filesystem, the host mount reflects `256Mi` via `df`, and the `PodResizeInProgress` condition clears.
 *   **Downgrade/Rollback Path Test:**
     1. With the feature gate active, create a Pod with a memory-backed volume of `128Mi` and dynamically resize it to `256Mi`.
     2. Write `200Mi` of files to the volume to confirm active capacity utilization.